 :'<,'>!bash

 This executes commands in highlighted lines in bash.
 Quit vim and check the directory.
-You have copied files with 20100204
+You have copied files with 20100204 date stamp to the ones with 20100401:

 > ls abc abc.4.0.20100201.header abc.4.0.20100201.session abc.4.0.20100204.header abc.4.0.20100204.session abc.4.0.20100201.body abc.4.0.20100201.seqnums abc.4.0.20100204.body abc.4.0.20100204.seqnums